 Risk impact analysis

-The main feature of risk-based software testing is the prioritising of risks for selective action taking.
-Risks with higher impacts receive priority over the minimal ones which can be treated in maintenance testing phase without any problem to the client.
+The main feature of risk-based software testing is the prioritizing of risks for selective action-taking.
+Risks with higher impacts receive priority over the minimal ones which can be treated in the maintenance testing phase without any problem to the client.

 The risk probability is multiplied with monetary losses to the firm due to the event.
 The derived digit is considered the risk score.
 Higher scores receive more attention, and I solve first.
 Risk analysis and assessment aim at quantifying risk into numbers for easy comparison.